JensRantil/jensrantil.github.io/content/cqrs-event-sourcing-messaging-patterns.rst

 :date: 2013-05-26 23:09
 :tags: cqrs, event sourcing, distributed architecture
+:summary:
+    Designing a decoupled, message based, system based on the CQRS_ pattern together with `event sourcing`_ require some thought.
+Since I've been thinking about it for a while now, I thought I'd share some thoughts so far.

 This post is partially related to my `previous blog post`_ about Rewind_ and Gorewind_.